terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

     - Code Engine Project
         - Delete the code engine project created for the sample application.
     - Container Registry Namespace
-        - Delete the container registry namespace created by the CI tookchain.
+        - Delete the container registry namespace created by the CI toolchain.

 1. Delete the project.